 Follow the park on Facebook at www.facebook.com/SequoiaKingsNPS/

 For camping or the Crystal Cave Tour in Sequoia National Park go here: www.recreation.gov/camping/gateways/2931

 Channel Islands National Park

-As of March 16, 2020, the park’s mainland visitor center in Ventura Harbor is closed until further notice.
+The park’s mainland visitor center in Ventura Harbor is closed until further notice.
 The five remote islands that comprise Channel Islands National Park remain open to public visitation.
 However, current access will only be via private vessel.

 The park staff encourage you to visit Channel Islands Live at www.nps.gov/chis/learn/photosmultimedia/webcams.htm where you can experience the kelp forest virtually.
 It’s one of the richest marine environments in the world.

 Follow Channel Islands on Facebook at www.facebook.com/channelislandsnps.